JoshOrndorff/recipes/kitchen/runtimes/README.md

-# Runtimes
+# runtimes

-* super-node
+- [ ] super-node with all module configurations
-* loosely coupled modules
+- [ ] loosely coupled modules
-* larger examples of inter-module usage `=>` look at Basti's PR and push the limits of how many modules can be used in a runtime
+- [ ] larger examples of inter-module usage `=>` look at bkch's PR to know how many modules can be placed in the runtime

-> watch Joshy work on loosely coupled modules
+## references

 * https://github.com/JoshOrndorff/Marketplace
 * https://github.com/JoshOrndorff/TicTacToe